Patient Activation and Engagement: Transforming Communities

 Promoting increased patient activation and engagement is just one aspect of AHI PPS efforts to transform health care and build healthier communities.
 It is arguably one of the most important factors in achieving a more effective and impactful health care delivery system.

-The AHI Community Engagement team, led by Community Engagement Manager Jessica Chanese, performs direct community outreach throughout the nine counties served by the AHI PPS (Clinton, Essex, Franklin, Fulton, Hamilton, Saratoga, St. Lawrence, Warren and Washington).
-Chanese stated, “Our goal is to unite and support organizations within the AHI PPS to improve care and services, while empowering health care consumers to act as integral members of an interdisciplinary health care team.
-Activated and engaged community members are the foundation for creating change and realizing a healthier future in Upstate New York.”
+The AHI Community Engagement team performs direct community outreach throughout the nine counties served by the AHI PPS (Clinton, Essex, Franklin, Fulton, Hamilton, Saratoga, St. Lawrence, Warren, and Washington).
+The team’s goal is to unite and support organizations within the AHI PPS to improve care and services while empowering health-care consumers to act as integral members of an interdisciplinary health-care team.
+Activated and engaged community members are the foundation for creating change and realizing a healthier future in Upstate New York.

-- Visit the AHI PPS Patient Activation and Engagement Project page or contact Jessica Chanese, AHI Community Engagement Manager, at [email protected], or 518-480-0111 ext.
-308, to learn more about the project.
+- Visit the AHI PPS Patient Activation and Engagement Project page to learn more about the project.

 - Find out more about programs and services offered through the Clinton County Office for the Aging.